Fosssil/Rambo/README.md

 ### How it works
 * Firstly it will check for required packages.
     1. If found it will go for next step .
-    2. If not found then it will installed the required packages
+    2. If not found then it will install the required packages
 * Next it will ask for following options.
 (As per user Choice)
     1. Automatic data backup
     2. Manual data backup